 ABBAKA – high end custom and restaurant style range hoods and ventilating equipment.

 Amana – Offers a complete line of home appliances.
 In July 2001, Maytag acquired Amana’s major appliance and commercial microwave oven businesses and in 2006 Whirlpool acquired Maytag.

 BOSCH Appliances – Dishwashers, Washers, Dryers, Built-in Ovens, Built-in Cooktops

 Broan-NuTone, LLC – Range hoods, bath fans, medicine cabinets and other built-in products.

 Creda Products – Gas & Electric Cooktops, Built-in Ovens, Dishwashers, Laundry Products.
-Creda was acquired by Hotpoint Electric Heating Company (Hotpoint in the UK; now technically Hotpoint in the EU), which is owned by the Italian company Indesit – not to be confused with the Hotpoint brand in North America, which is owned by General Electric, which used to be partially owned by GE but is no longer.
-OK it is pretty confusing.
+Creda was acquired by Hotpoint Electric Heating Company (Hotpoint in the UK; now technically Hotpoint in the EU – not to be confused with the Hotpoint brand in North America, which is owned by General Electric, which used to be partially owned by GE but is no longer), which was owned by the Italian company Indesit, which was acquired by Whirlpool Europe – OK it is pretty confusing.

 Dacor– Long known as a luxury appliance brand, their products are made in the USA.
 The offer a full line of products including, ranges, wall ovens, warming ovens, cooktops, microwaves, exhaust hoods, and raised vents that pop up from counter level for spaces where overhead venting is not practical.
 With outdoor kitchens as popular as they are now, they also offer stainless grills and an outdoor warming drawer.